 Elkana’s short opera "The Journey Home" comments on the Israeli-Palestinian conflict by telling the true and incredibly touching story of a Palestinian man who lived in this troubled land during most of 20th century.
 The opera was commissioned by opus21musicPlus and premiered in the Gasteig Auditorium in Munich in 2013.

 In 2013-2014 Elkana was invited to be a fellow for a year at the International Research Center »Interweaving Performance Cultures« in Berlin where he worked on his next opera "Nathan the Wise".
 This fascinating project brings Lessing's play to life as a tri-lingual opera.
 The original text was edited into a libretto in Hebrew, German and Arabic by Elkana's long time collaborator Michael Roes while preserving Lessing's unique poetic language.
-Besides Nathan the Wise, Elkana recently finished his new Piano Concerto commissioned by the Israel Symphony Orchestra to be premiered in July 2016.

 Amos is also an active performer.
 He regularly participates in concerts and performances of improvised music where he plays the electric guitar and the computer.
 In 2010 he opened the International Literature Festival in Berlin giving a concert of his music for Recorded voices of poets, Electric guitar and electronics.